 The Critters Involved in Sauerkraut Fermentation

-The LAB involved in fermentation can be characterized as facultative, meaning they breakdown carbohydrates into lactic acid in the presence or absence of oxygen.
-In addition, LAB are either homofermentive, in that they create just lactic acid and carbon dioxide, or they are heterofermentive, meaning they create lactic acid, carbon dioxide, acetic acid and some other compounds.
-You want to have a mixture of all of these compounds to create a full bodied flavor, but lactic acid is the most important.
+The LAB involved in fermentation can be characterized as facultative, meaning they break down carbohydrates into lactic acid in the presence or absence of oxygen.
+In addition, LAB are either homofermentative, in that they create just lactic acid and carbon dioxide, or they are heterofermentative, meaning they create lactic acid, carbon dioxide, acetic acid, and some other compounds.
+You want to have a mixture of all of these compounds to create a full-bodied flavor, but lactic acid is the most important.
 Lactic acid is what makes sauerkraut tangy and it kills off undesirable microorganisms.

 A major player in sauerkraut fermentation is Lactobacillus plantarum (L.plantarum).
 It is a facultative, heterofermentative LAB and with the right conditions, produces high acidity from the copious amount of lactic acid it produces.